chittaranjanpanda/json-logging/README.md

-##  Why Structured (JSON) Logging ?
+##  Why Structured (JSON) Logging?

 The biggest benefit of logging in JSON is that it’s a structured data format.
-This makes it possible for you to analyze your logs of your application and troubleshoot issues faster.
+This makes it possible for you to analyze the logs of your application and troubleshoot issues faster.

-In ELK / EFK stack instead of parsing our logs to json format using regex or using grok filters. we can make our application to emit logs as json objects. where we can add additional json fields easily so that it can help us to query and analyze our logs effectively.
+In ELK / EFK stack instead of parsing our logs to JSON format using regex or using grok filters. we can make our application to emit logs as JSON objects. where we can add additional JSON fields easily so that it can help us to query and analyze our logs effectively.
 [ReadMoreHere](https://www.elastic.co/blog/structured-logging-filebeat)

 ```verilog
 2020-08-10 23:31:25.443  INFO 20536 --- [ - timer://test] com.example.demo.DemoRoute               : 2. invoice generated coupaInvoiceId=262877147957987637 and coupaInvoiceNumber=num123